blacklizard/gigabyte-z390-aorus-pro-wifi-hackintosh-opencore/USBMAP.md

 - HS12 - IT8297 - RGB Controller
 - HS13 - Rear USB 2.0 (All 4 ports)

-Total of 15 ports, matching Apple's 15 port limit
+Total of 15 ports, matching Apple's 15 port limit. `USBPorts.kext` based on this configuration is included in this repo.

 #### Ports Location